April-Ji/Ideas/README.md

 # Ideas
-New and wild ideas may show up here.
+New ideas may show up here.
-1. Basically something related to my project.
+* Basically something related to my project.
-2. Phase transition needed to be considered.
+*